Korea-based service members honor veterans past, present

 |0

-This work, Korea-based service members honor veterans past, present [Image 2 of 2], by MSG Thomas Duval, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Korea-based service members honor veterans past, present, by Carrie Castillo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT